-Establishment of Council
+4 Establishment of Council

-4. The South African Legal Practice Council is hereby established as a body corporate with full legal capacity, and exercises jurisdiction over all legal practitioners and candidate legal practitioners as contemplated in this Act.
+The South African Legal Practice Council is hereby established as a body corporate with full legal capacity, and exercises jurisdiction over all legal practitioners and candidate legal practitioners as contemplated in this Act.

-Objects of Council 15
+5 Objects of Council

-- 5. The objects of the Council are to- - (a) facilitate the realisation of the goal of a transformed and restructured legal profession that is accountable, efficient and independent; - (b) ensure that fees charged by legal practitioners for legal services rendered are reasonable and promote access to legal services, thereby enhancing access to 20 iustice: - (c) promote and protect the public interest; - (d) regulate all legal practitioners and all candidate legal practitioners; - (e) preserve and uphold the independence of the legal profession; - (f) enhance and maintain the integrity and status of the legal profession; 25 - (g) determine, enhance and maintain appropriate standards of professional practice and ethical conduct of all legal practitioners and all candidate legal practitioners; - (h) promote high standards of legal education and training, and compulsory post-qualification professional development; 30 - (i) promote access to the legal profession, in pursuit of a legal profession that broadly reflects the demographics of the Republic; - ensure accessible and sustainable training of law graduates aspiring to be admitted and enrolled as legal practitioners; - (k) uphold and advance the rule of law, the administration of justice, and the 35 Constitution of the Republic; and - (1) give effect to the provisions of this Act in order to achieve the purpose of this Act, as set out in section 3.
+The objects of the Council are to-

+- (a) facilitate the realisation of the goal of a transformed and restructured legal profession that is accountable, efficient and independent; - (b) ensure that fees charged by legal practitioners for legal services rendered are reasonable and promote access to legal services, thereby enhancing access to justice; - (c) promote and protect the public interest; - (d) regulate all legal practitioners and all candidate legal practitioners; - (e) preserve and uphold the independence of the legal profession; - (f) enhance and maintain the integrity and status of the legal profession; - (g) determine, enhance and maintain appropriate standards of professional practice and ethical conduct of all legal practitioners and all candidate legal practitioners; - (h) promote high standards of legal education and training, and compulsory postqualification professional development; - (i) promote access to the legal profession, in pursuit of a legal profession that broadly

+- reflects the demographics of the Republic; - (j) ensure accessible and sustainable training of law graduates aspiring to be admitted and enrolled as legal practitioners; - (k) uphold and advance the rule of law, the administration of justice, and the Constitution of the Republic; and - (I) give effect to the provisions of this Act in order to achieve the purpose of this Act, as set out in section 3.

-Powers and functions of Council
+6 Powers and functions of Council